 On the border of Iowa and Illinois is the town of Muscatine.
 A woman in town recently reported a frightening experience in which she narrowly avoided being scammed for hundreds of dollars.
 Here is the story:

 One morning in mid-July, April Garcia received a phone call from an unknown caller.
-The caller informed her that she was eligible to receive a payday loan of $3,300.
+The caller informed her that she was eligible to receive a cash advance loan of $3,300.

 Garcia could not recall having ever applied for the loan.